ayushd718/ayushd718.github.io/content/about.md

 ---
 # Hello!

-I'm currently a Master's student in [Molecular and Structural Biology](https://biol.ethz.ch/en/studies/master/master-degree-majors/structural-biology-and-biophysics.html) at [ETH Zürich](https://ethz.ch/en.html), as an [ESOP Scholar](https://ethz-foundation.ch/en/projects/topics/talents/esop/?gclid=Cj0KCQjwusunBhCYARIsAFBsUP8q6UQowaPqw-7tM-FUJn_Ox5jk2iavhWtHubO_WKrXyYrOjJcwV8saAm9EEALw_wcB).
+I'm currently studying in the [Molecular and Structural Biology](https://biol.ethz.ch/en/studies/master/master-degree-majors/structural-biology-and-biophysics.html) Master's program at [ETH Zürich](https://ethz.ch/en.html) as an [ESOP Scholar](https://ethz-foundation.ch/en/projects/topics/talents/esop/?gclid=Cj0KCQjwusunBhCYARIsAFBsUP8q6UQowaPqw-7tM-FUJn_Ox5jk2iavhWtHubO_WKrXyYrOjJcwV8saAm9EEALw_wcB).
 As part of my thesis in the [Riniker Lab](https://riniker.ethz.ch/), I'm working with cyclic peptides, specifically exploring their potential as therapeutics and antibiotics using molecular dynamics simulations.

 Before transitioning to computational research, my scientific background was primarily rooted in wet-lab work.
 I worked in the [Ban Lab](https://bangroup.ethz.ch/) as a semester project student, investigating non-canonical pathways of translation initiation.
 I also worked in the [Jonas Lab](https://jonaslab.ethz.ch/) as a semester project student, focusing on the early stages of ribosome biogenesis.